-Middle River Regional Jail was built to alleviate the need for additional space due to the increasing jail population at the Augusta County Jail, formerly located in downtown Staunton, VA.
-MRRJ enabled inmates that were formerly being held in other facilities due to overcrowding to return back to their local jurisdiction.
-Not only did this move make it easier for inmate families to visit, it also provided an exponential increase in living space, recreation, programming, and many more opportunities giving inmates the tools to help them succeed upon their re-entry back into our community.
+Middle River Regional Jail (MRRJ) was built to alleviate the increasing jail population at the former Augusta County Jail, Staunton, VA.
+MRRJ enabled inmates that were formerly being held in other facilities due to overcrowding to return to their local jurisdiction.
+Not only did this move make it easier for inmate families to visit, it also provided an exponential increase in living space, recreation, programming, and more opportunities to provide inmates the tools to help them succeed upon their re-entry to our communities.

-From 2006-2015, the MRRJ Authority Board was comprised of members from each of the participating agencies to include: The Cities of Staunton and Waynesboro as well as Augusta and Highland Counties.
-As Rockingham Regional Jail was faced with overcrowding concerns similar to the way Augusta County was 10 years prior, Rockingham County and the City of Harrisonburg decided to join the MRRJ Authority; therefore, becoming members on July 1, 2015.
+From 2006-2015, the MRRJ Authority Board is comprised of members from each of the participating original Member Jurisdictions: Augusta County and the cities of Staunton and Waynesboro.
+Rockingham County and the City of Harrisonburg joined as full members of the MRRJ Authority on July 1, 2015.